MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-object-path-requirements.md

 ---
-Description: WMI uses object paths in the reference properties of association classes to identify related objects, as well as using object paths in input or output parameters for several methods. ms.assetid: 07fee6f8-810e-4dec-8f0f-787756ee3beb ms.tgt_platform: multiple
+description: WMI uses object paths in the reference properties of association classes to identify related objects, as well as using object paths in input or output parameters for several methods. ms.assetid: 07fee6f8-810e-4dec-8f0f-787756ee3beb ms.tgt_platform: multiple
 title: WMI Object Path Requirements